Adam Graves

 Adam Scott Graves (born April 12, 1968) is a Canadian former professional hockey player.
-He served 10 seasons with the New York Rangers of the National Hockey League (NHL).
+He played 10 seasons with the New York Rangers of the National Hockey League (NHL).
 He also played for the Detroit Red Wings, Edmonton Oilers and San Jose Sharks in a career that spanned from 1987 to 2003.
 He finished his career with 329 goals, 287 assists and 1,224 penalty minutes.
-He is currently a New York Rangers special assistant with Prospect Development and Community Relations.

 Playing career

 As a youth, Graves played in the 1981 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Wexford, Toronto.
 Graves started playing Junior B hockey with King City, Ontario, north of his birthplace in Toronto.
 Graves then joined the Windsor Spitfires of the Ontario Hockey League (OHL) in 1985–86 and averaged over one point per game as a rookie in the OHL.
 He was drafted 22nd overall by the Detroit Red Wings in the 1986 NHL Entry Draft.

-The 1986–87 season was his breakout year, when he scored 45 goals for the Spitfires.
+During the 1986–87 season he scored 45 goals for the Spitfires.
 He led his team to the OHL championship in the Memorial Cup tournament.
 In the 1987–88 season, Graves played primarily for the Spitfires, but was called up to play nine games with Detroit.

-The 1988–89 season would be Graves' first season as an NHL regular.
+The 1988–89 season was Graves' first season as an NHL regular.
 He played in 56 games for the Red Wings while splitting time with the Adirondack minor league club, but was only able to score seven goals.
-During his brief tenure with the Red Wings, with whom he amassed 60 penalty minutes in 1988–89 and 13 in 1989–90, Graves earned the reputation as an agitator who played on the edge and often went over it.
-According to Hockeyfights.com, he took part in 52 fights in his NHL career.
+During his tenure with the Red Wings, he amassed 60 penalty minutes in 1988–89 and 13 in 1989–90.

-On November 2 of the 1989-90 campaign, Graves was involved in a blockbuster trade with the Edmonton Oilers.
+On November 2 of the 1989-90 campaign, Graves was involved in a trade with the Edmonton Oilers.
 Along with Graves, the Oilers received Petr Klima, Joe Murphy and Jeff Sharples in exchange for Jimmy Carson, Kevin McClelland and Edmonton's fifth-round draft pick in the 1991 NHL Entry Draft.
 The trade was lamented at the time in Edmonton —- the high-scoring Klima had run-ins with the law and a history of substance abuse, Sharples was coming off a shoulder injury, and Murphy and Graves were considered to be underachievers given their high draft status.
 Red Wings general manager Jim Devellano was reluctant to part with Graves, but felt that obtaining Detroit-area native Carson was worth it.
-The trade paid immediate dividends for the Oilers, as Klima finished with 30 goals, while Graves and Murphy provided depth up front.
 Graves would go on to score 11 points in the playoffs, en route to defeating the Boston Bruins for the Edmonton Oilers' fifth Stanley Cup.